Winter Is Coming

 – Bellatrix (Gamma Orionis) is a blue-white giant star situated 240 light years away with a visual magnitude of 1.64.
 It is 8 times more massive than our sun, and emits around 6,400 times more light.

-– Alnilam is a blue supergiant around 1,300 light years away of magnitude 1.70.
+– Alnilam (Epsilon Orionis) is a blue supergiant around 1,300 light years away of magnitude 1.70.
 It is around 24 times bigger than our sun, and 250,000 more luminous.

 – Alnitak (Zeta Orionis) is a triple star system found 700 light years from our solar system that shine with a visual magnitude of 1.72.
 Its primary component is about 20 times bigger than our sun, and around 10,000 times more luminous.